Zipkin Lab Code Archive

 Guidelines for the use of spatially-varying coefficients in species distribution models

-Citation - Doser, J.W., Kéry, M., Saunders, S.P., Finley, A.O., Bateman, B.L., Grand, J. Reault, S., Weed, A.S., and Zipkin E.F.
+Citation - Doser J.W., Kéry M., Saunders S.P., Finley A.O., Bateman B.L., Grand J., Reault S., Weed A.S., and Zipkin E.F.
 (2024) Guidelines for the use of spatially-varying coefficients in species distribution models.
 Global Ecology and Biogeography.
 DOI: 10.1111/geb.13814

 Abstract - Species distribution models (SDMs) are increasingly applied across macroscales using detection-nondetection data.
 Spatially-varying coefficient (SVC) models can readily account for variability in the effects of environmental covariates.
 Here we demonstrate the inferential benefits of SVC SDMs, with a particular focus on how this approach can be used to generate and test ecological hypotheses regarding the drivers of spatial variability in population trends and species-environment relationships.
-These applications display the utility of SVC SDMs to help reveal the environmental factors that drive species distributions across both local and broad scales.
+These applications display the utility of SVC SDMs to assess the environmental factors that drive species distributions across both local and broad scales.

 Code and Data - Link to repo